Home » Know how

 You should have no difficulty in getting a visa directly from the Italian Consulate.
 If you need assistance, click here.
 Harvard has negotiated a reduced rate with Travel Document Systems (TDS), a visa and passport services vendor.
 For free, they’ll advise you on your requirements, and for a small fee, they’ll assist you with routine and expedited applications.
 To access their services and receive the reduced rate, visit the TDS portal for Harvard travelers.
 Using the visa search widget on their website, you can easily review visa requirements based on citizenship, destination, and reason for travel.
 You can also call TDS at 877-874-5104 Mondays-Fridays from 8 am-8:30 pm (EDT) for advice, to start an application, or to check progress on an application.
 For help in resolving issues with an application in progress, ask for the primary Harvard account manager, Dwayne Flowers, or the individual TDS staff member processing your visa (as listed on your order).

 In case of a medical emergency, dial 118.
-Ask a passerby to call for you if you don’t have a cell phone; in Italian, 118 is “centodiciotto” (pronounced CHEN-toh dee-CHOH-toh).
-If you call out this number when there are people nearby, someone will surely make the call for you.
-This is not a generalized emergency number like 911 in the United States so don’t call it in case of a crime or a fire, unless someone is injured.
+Ask a passerby to call for you if you don’t have a phone; in Italian, 118 is “centodiciotto” (pronounced CHEN-toh dee-CHOH-toh).
+This is not a generalized emergency number like 911 in the United States so don’t call it unless someone is injured.

 Besides emergencies, International SOS provides several country-specific online resources—including country guides and email alerts—that may be helpful before you leave and while you’re away.

-In case of any problem also call Prof. Erspamer, Amelia, or Corrado.
+In case of any problem also call Prof. Erspamer or a TA.

 In Milan the best hospital is Ospedale Niguarda, tel.
-02-6444-1 (four miles from the Residence Pian della Nave).
+02-6444-1 (two miles from Residence Zara).
 The closest hospital to IULM (only half a mile) is the Ospedale San Paolo, tel.
 02-81-841.

 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):